Bobby Korecky: Philadelphia Phillies

-In 2003, Korecky pitched for the Single-A Clearwater Phillies.
-Converting full-time to a relief pitcher, Korecky went 5–4 with a 2.26 ERA in 49 relief appearances, and led the team with 25 saves as their closer.
+In 2003, Korecky pitched for the Single–A Clearwater Phillies.
+Converting full-time to a relief pitcher, Korecky went 5–4 with a 2.26 ERA in 49 relief appearances, and led the team with 25 saves as their primary closer.

 Minnesota Twins

 On December 17, 2003, Korecky was traded to the Minnesota Twins as a player to be named later, completing an earlier trade that sent Carlos Silva and Nick Punto to the Twins for Eric Milton.

-In 2004, Korecky played for the Double-A New Britain Rock Cats and served as their closer.
+In 2004, Korecky played for the Double–A New Britain Rock Cats and served as their closer.
 Making a team-high 55 relief appearances, he went 3–4 with a 3.36 ERA and had 31 saves.
 Korecky was also named to the Eastern League postseason All-Star game.
 Korecky played for the Rock Cats again in 2005, but was limited to just two games after undergoing Tommy John surgery.

 Korecky returned in 2006 and played for the Rock Cats again and the Triple-A Rochester Red Wings.
 In a combined 50 games, he went 6–5 with 13 saves and a 3.30 ERA.
 In 2007, Korecky played for the Red Wings again.
 Appearing in a career high 66 games, he went 5–6 with a career-high 35 saves and a 3.71 ERA.
 Korecky was named to the International League midseason All-Star game that year.
 On November 20, 2007, Korecky's contract was purchased by the Twins, protecting him from the Rule 5 Draft.

 On April 25, 2008, Korecky was promoted to Minnesota from Rochester for the first time when All-Star Francisco Liriano was sent down.
 He made his Major League debut April 26 against the Texas Rangers, pitching one inning, giving up one run on one hit and two walks.

 In only his sixth major league appearance, on May 19, 2008, he made a name for himself in the Twins organization by becoming the first Twins pitcher to get a hit in an American League game since the introduction of the designated hitter, while also picking up his first major league victory in a 7–6, 12-inning victory over the Texas Rangers.
-The hit—and the at-bat—occurred in what is to date the only ML plate appearance of Korecky's career.
+The hit—and the at-bat—occurred in the only ML plate appearance of Korecky's career.